+Following the success of last year’s event, BIGnet are once again running the annual Twitchathon event in NSW and the ACT.
 The Twitchathon has been running, in NSW and the ACT now, for close to 30 years.
 In this time we have, between us, managed to raise very significant funds for a range of conservation projects.
-At the BIGnet meeting in early September the members decided that we should take up the running of the Twitchathon for 2020 to maintain this event and raise funds for the project that had already been selected.
+Let’s make this year another success and raise over $30,000 in aid of the Gang-gang Cockatoo!

-We are maintaining the same Twitchathon formats as in the last few years, but with some modification.
+We are maintaining the same Twitchathon formats as in the last few years:

-- We have reverted to the name Champagne for a more sedate and now 8 hour event for those who want something more relaxing and sedate.
+- The Champagne race, which is a 12-hour event for those who want something more relaxing and sedate.

-- Finally the 3 hour Birdathon is also retained.
+- Finally, the 3 hour Birdathon.
 This offers something for a whole range of participants, from experienced bird watchers who don’t have the time or inclination for the Big Weekend to the novices looking for a chance to cut their teeth.

 As was the case last year, there is no separate children’s event, but children can register as part of a team provided that they are accompanied by an adult.

 By now I hope you’re all raring to go, so here’s how.
 Through this website you can access a registration form, rules, species list, and sponsorship details.
 Chase up your team and start your planning.
 Let’s see if we can pass the $30,000 this year!